ppedemon/waes-ta/README.md

 * Provide endpoint to page through all user's comparisons.
 This is easy, but I haven't had the time to code it 😟.
 * Add a description to both sides of a comparison, so users can get better insights about comparisons when querying.
 * Mongo limits document size to 16Mb, so using Mongo won't be suitable for large data chunks.
-In order to avoid into data size issues, this applications limits data size to 5Mb.
-We could circumvent this limitation by using another kind of storage morew suited for big data, such as GridFS or HDFS.
+In order to avoid running into data size issues, this application limits data size to 5Mb.
+We could circumvent this limitation by using another kind of storage more suited for big data, such as GridFS or HDFS.